 - Investment of contributions contributions have been invested correctly on a monthly basis within the required timescales.
-These contributions were processed, on average, within two working days. - Transfer of members' assets to and from the Scheme One member transferred out of the Scheme during the period and the payment was processed in seven working days. - Switching between investments within the Scheme lifestyle switching takes place monthly over the Scheme year.
+These contributions were processed, on average, within two and a quarter working days. - Transfer of members' assets to and from the Scheme Transfers out of the Scheme were processed on average within four and two third working days - Switching between investments within the Scheme lifestyle switching takes place monthly over the Scheme Year.
 Switches take place monthly and are processed in line with the investment of contributions.
-The investment of contributions and switching between investments are processed on average, within two working days from when the contributions are received. - Payments out of the Scheme to members there were no retirements or deaths in the period.
+The investment of contributions and switching between investments are processed on average, within two working days from when the contributions are received. - Payments out of the Scheme to members / beneficiaries There were five retirements, three of which were Stand-Alone Lump Sums processed on average within five and two third days and two of which were subject to PAYE in which case they are paid alongside the next available payroll.
+In addition, there were also two deaths in deferment and the lump sums were paid out within five days.